Renting to Refugees

 Community Discussions Regarding Renting to Refugees

-This initiative kicked off publicly with a Roundtable Discussion on Renting to Refugees in Falls Church on Tuesday, March 23, at the Mary Riley Styles Public Library.
+This initiative is long in the making.
+Discussions kicked off publicly with a Roundtable Discussion on Renting to Refugees in Falls Church on Tuesday, March 23, 2022, at the Mary Riley Styles Public Library.
 Twenty representatives of resettlement agencies and key City of Falls Church stakeholders came together to learn about the process of refugee resettlement.

-We held a second public meeting on Wednesday, April 6, at Meridian High School.
-We heard from Holly Herrera, Section Chief in the State Department’s Bureau of Population, Refugees, and Migration/Domestic Resettlement; colleagues from Catholic Charities-Diocese of Arlington Migration & Refugee Services; and members of the community in small groups, about what it will take to make refugee resettlement work in Falls Church.
+We have benefited from the input of many with deep expertise in resettlement: hearing for example from Holly Herrera, Section Chief in the State Department’s Bureau of Population, Refugees, and Migration/Domestic Resettlement; colleagues from resettlement agencies – the Ethiopian Community Development Council, and Lutheran Social Services, and Catholic Charities-Diocese of Arlington Migration & Refugee Services; organizations with expertise in the field such as the Association of Afghan Medical Professionals of America (AMPAA) and NoVA RAFT (Resettling Afghan Families Together); and members of the community in small groups, about what it will take to make refugee resettlement work in Falls Church.

-We achieved a major milestone in development of Renting to Refugees as a public-private initiative on May 3, when the City of Falls Church City Council included an allocation of $50,000 to Falls Church Welcoming Refugees Fund in its FY2023 budget.
-Many thanks to the City, for seeding this fund and lending support to the initiative, and to making Falls Church a community that welcomes refugees!
+We achieved a major milestone in development of Renting to Refugees as a public-private initiative in May 2022, when the City of Falls Church City Council included an allocation of $50,000 to Falls Church Welcoming Refugees Fund in its FY2023 budget.
+Many thanks to the City, for seeding this fund and lending support to the initiative, making Falls Church a community that welcomes refugees, and your ongoing support!

-We continued our discussions in the community with additional monthly meetings to mobilize participants to join Support Teams through the summer.
-As of November over 50 people have stepped forward to join a Support Team or otherwise lend volunteer support–making this a real community-wide effort.
+We continued our discussions in the community, saw our Support Teams go through processes of background checking and training, and waiting months to welcome our first family because of a slowdown in resettlement in late 2022 but got going settling families in January 2023.
+Over 70 people have stepped forward to join a Support Team or otherwise lend volunteer support–making this a real community-wide effort.

 Questions About the Program?